s-rodriguez/ctfs/ctfs/redpwn2020/README.md

 ```

 ### Introduction
-By looking at the [javascript provided](https://github.com/s-rodriguez/ctfs/ctfs/redpwn2020/misc/CaaSINO/calculator.js), we see that the code the "calculator" executes is running with `vm`, a lib used to execute JS code in Sandbox mode. (https://nodejs.org/api/vm.html)
+By looking at the [javascript provided](https://github.com/s-rodriguez/ctfs/blob/master/ctfs/redpwn2020/misc/CaaSINO/calculator.js), we see that the code the "calculator" executes is running with [vm](https://nodejs.org/api/vm.html), a lib used to execute JS code in Sandbox mode.

 So we're bsaically inside a NodeJSJail!